layer5io/layer5/src/collections/news/2022/2022-05-18-meshmark-the-cloud-native-value-measurement/meshmark-the-cloud-native-value-measurement.md

 ---
 import { Link } from "gatsby";
 import Formula from "./MeshMark-Formula.png";
-import MeshmapMeshmark from "./MeshMark-in-MeshMap.jpeg";
+import MeshmapMeshmark from "./meshmark-score.png";
 import { NewsWrapper } from "../../News.style.js";
 import Blockquote from "../../../../reusecore/Blockquote";
 import BlockquoteAlt from "../../../../reusecore/Blockquote/Blockquote-alt-style";

 <NewsWrapper>
 <p>
-VALENCIA, Spain (May 17th, 2022) - ServiceMeshCon EU /KubeCon EU - <a href="https://smp-spec.io/meshmark">MeshMark</a> is a performance index that measures the value and overhead of your cloud native environment.
+VALENCIA, Spain (May 17th, 2022) - ServiceMeshCon EU /KubeCon EU - <a href="https://smp-spec.io/meshmark">MeshMark</a> is a performance index that measures the <i>value</i> and <i>overhead</i> of your cloud native environment.
 By converting performance measurements into insights about the value of individual, cloud native application networking functions, MeshMark distills a variety of overhead signals and key performance indicators into a simple index to facilitate quick and common comprehension.
 </p>

 <BlockquoteAlt
   className="pull-right"
   quote="Performance measurement data rarely provides a clear and simple picture of how well our applications are performing from a business point of view, which are so often the key efficiency indicators that we really need" person="Ken Owens" title="Vice President Cyber Cloud Security Engineering at Fiserv" />

 <p>